 Why Get Married in Denmark?

 Discover why thousands of international couples choose Denmark for their wedding each year.
-Minimal paperwork, fast processing, multilingual ceremonies, and worldwide recognition make getting married in Denmark the smartest choice.
+Minimal paperwork, an established and relatively fast process, multilingual ceremonies, and a marriage that is valid under Danish law make getting married in Denmark a smart choice.

 Denmark vs Germany: Where Is It Easier to Marry?